DimaM-BeStreet/AttenDance/BUILD_SUMMARY.md

 ## 🎉 Conclusion

-AttenDance is now a **production-ready** dance studio management system with:
+AttenDance is now a **production-ready** dance Business management system with:
 - Complete CRUD operations for students, teachers, and classes
 - Mobile-optimized attendance marking
 - Secure authentication and authorization